Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 -Ater that there was another test of mathematics which was also scheduled by the colaage staffs members. i was alloted same seat.

 -after the test.
-I met with my friends
+I met with my friends.